Augustin007/anremithrl-s-guide-to-earendor/World/Characters & More/Beings/Immortals/Lesser Immortals/Constructs/Telos Constructs/Baeor Dechaius.md

 He fought and killed the Aboleth of Rymfel.

-He was temporarily resurrected by [[Sebastian Valerius]] to provide evidence against Thorondor, but his spirit dissapated after the trial, but [[Lucy Iwaelfhem]] and Richard managed to save his escaping soul after Richard bound himself to [[Araushnee|The Raven Queen]] and bind it to a [[Telos Construct]].
+He was temporarily resurrected by [[Sebastian De Clairmont]] to provide evidence against Thorondor, but his spirit dissapated after the trial, but [[Lucy Iwaelfhem]] and Richard managed to save his escaping soul after Richard bound himself to [[Araushnee|The Raven Queen]] and bind it to a [[Telos Construct]].

 He fought and killed Thorondor, avenging his own death.